nJStanton1/Wanderers-Nook---Walks/content/routes/lyme-park-big-loop-km/index.md

 ### The Walk Back:

 Heading back towards Disley you'll descend most of the way.
 My route takes you through Crow Wood.
 It's a beautiful bit of nature, and shadows the driveway.
 On my journey, I saw a Mandarin Duck, and other surprisingly uncommon birds.
-Following the brook down, you'll have a pleseant walk along a leaf covered floor and climbing a couple styles.
+Following the brook down, you'll have a pleasant walk along a leaf covered floor and climbing a couple styles.

 For an easier path, you can walk alongside the drive.
 There is a footpath in the grass at the side of the road.